Roisin2/pands_weekly_tasks/README.md

     es.py

 ## Use of this project.
-    In doing these tasks, I was required to cover the course material but also source my own help through the linked websites.
-The class also has a group chat that helped me a little when I got a bit lost with the technology along the way.
+    In doing these tasks, I was required to cover the course material but also source my own help through websites that are linked.
+The class also has a group chat that
+    helped  me a little when I got a bit lost with the technology along the way.
 There are links to references and sources beside the code within the py's.
     Unfortunatly due to my lack of expierence I encounterd a few issues with my committing of changes and out of worry of losing anymore material I will now add any
     additional comments or information in this space.